How to look up Hawaii business entity information

 What you'll see in search results

-• Status (Active, Dissolved, Terminated, Adm.
-Terminated, Withdrawn, etc.)
+• STATUS (Active, Dissolved, Inv.
+Dissolved, Terminated, Adm.
+Terminated, Withdrawn, Revoked, Cancelled, Converted, or Merged)

 How to find your entity number in Hawaii

 Your Hawaii entity number, officially called your "File Number," is a composite identifier assigned by the DCCA Business Registration Division when your entity was formed.
-It combines a numeric File Number with a two-character File Suffix that encodes entity type and domestic/foreign status, displayed together as a single identifier (for example, 208048 D1).
+It combines a numeric File Number with a two-character File Suffix that encodes entity type and domestic or foreign status, displayed together as a single identifier (for example, 208048 D1).

 Where to locate your Hawaii entity number